adikulkarni0/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 Available Commands:
-  access               Manage volume access by users or groups check                Perform Background filesystem consistency check operation on the volume clone                Create a clone volume create               Create a volume
+  access               Manage volume access by users or groups autofstrim           Periodically frees unused blocks in the volume to the portworx pool check                Perform Background filesystem consistency check operation on the volume clone                Create a clone volume create               Create a volume